Constitution of India: Governmental sources of power

 The constitution is considered federal in nature, and unitary in spirit.
-It has features of a federation, including a codified, supreme constitution; a three-tier governmental structure (central, state and local); division of powers; bicameralism; and an independent judiciary.
+It has features of a federation, including a codified, supreme constitution; a three-tier governmental structure (central, state and local); division of powers between Centre and states; bicameralism; and an independent judiciary.
 It also possesses unitary features such as a single constitution, single citizenship, an integrated judiciary, a flexible constitution, a strong central government, appointment of state governors by the central government, All India Services (the IAS, IFS and IPS), and emergency provisions.
 This unique combination makes it quasi-federal in form.